Substitution Ciphers

 print("result =", result)

-• Try ABCD, the result should be ZYXW.
+• Try typing ABCD and then pressing Enter.
+The result should be ZYXW.

 • Now, try ZYXW, the result should be ABCD.